 Best Spring Hikes in the Great Smoky Mountains

 It is wildflower season!
 Pigeon Forge and the Smoky Mountains are filled with these colorful beauties.
 Spring is a great time to get outdoors and enjoy nature up close.
-There is no better way to do that than to go on a hike in the Great Smoky Mountains National Park.
+There is no better way to do that than to go on a hike in Great Smoky Mountains National Park.
 Here are some hiking trails to check out that will offer some great views of the wildflowers.

 Porters Creek Trail

-Porters Creek Trail is located in the Greenbrier area of the Great Smoky Mountains National Park.
+Porters Creek Trail is located in the Greenbrier area of Great Smoky Mountains National Park.
 It is a 2-mile round trip to Porters Flat and a perfect trail for the whole family.
 This trail is one of the best places to see the wildflowers in bloom this time of year.
 You will start off on a gravel road that will be surrounded by beautiful wildflowers.
 As you proceed you will pass through a wooded forest full of more natural beauty and even some historical features from the pioneer days including old homesites and stonewalls.
 If you choose, you can continue on the narrow rocky trail that will lead to Fern Branch Falls which cascades down the moss covered rocks.

 Little River Trail